Scattering in relativistic quantum field theory: basic concepts, tools, and results: Massless particles and Huygens' principle

 In order to establish the convergence of $A_t$ as in the LSZ approach, one now uses the fact that these operators are, at asymptotic times $t$, localized in the complement of some forward, respectively backward, light cone.
 Because of locality, they therefore commute with all operators which are localized in the interior of the respective cones.
 More specifically, let $\Os \subset \RR^4$ be the localization region of $A$ and let $\Os_\pm \subset \RR^4$ be the two regions having a positive, respectively negative, timelike distance from all points in $\Os$.
 Then, for any operator $B$ which is compactly localized in $\Os_\pm$, respectively, one obtains $ \lim_{t \rightarrow \pm \infty} \, A_t B \Omega = \lim_{t \rightarrow \pm \infty} \, B A_t \Omega = B P_1 A \Omega \, . $ This relation establishes the existence of the limits

-on the (by the Reeh--Schlieder property) dense sets of vectors $\{ B \Omega : B \in \As(\Os_\mp) \} \subset \Hs$.
-It requires some more detailed analysis to prove that the limits have all of the properties of a (smeared) free massless field, whose translates $x \mapsto A^{\In / \Out}(x)$ satisfy the wave equation and have c--number commutation relations.
-From these free fields one can then proceed to asymptotic creation and annihilation operators and construct asymptotic Fock spaces $\Hs^{\In / \Out} \subset \Hs$ of massless particles and a corresponding scattering matrix as in the massive case.
-The details of this construction can be found in the original article, cf. \cite{Haag}.
+on the (by the Reeh-Schlieder property) dense sets of vectors $\{ B \Omega : B \in \As(\Os_\mp) \} \subset \Hs$.
+It requires some more detailed analysis to prove that the limits have all of the properties of a (smeared) free massless field, whose translates $x \mapsto A^{\In / \Out}(x)$ satisfy the wave equation and have c-number commutation relations. {}From these free fields one can then proceed to asymptotic creation and annihilation operators and construct asymptotic Fock spaces $\Hs^{\In / \Out} \subset \Hs$ of massless particles and a corresponding scattering matrix as in the massive case.
+The details of this construction can be found in \cite{Bu}, cf.\ also \cite{Haag}.

 It also follows from these arguments that the asymptotic fields $A^{\In / \Out}$ of massless particles emanating from a region $\Os$, \ie for which the underlying interpolating operators $A$ are localized in $\Os$, commute with all operators localized in $\Os_\mp$, respectively.
 This result may be understood as an expression of Huygens' principle.
-More precisely, denoting by $\As^{\In / \Out} (\Os)$ the algebras of bounded operators generated by the asymptotic fields $A^{\In / \Out}$, respectively, one arrives at the following quantum version of Huygens' principle.
+More precisely, denoting by $\As^{\In / \Out} (\Os)$ the algebras of bounded operators generated by {those} asymptotic fields $A^{\In / \Out}$, respectively, one arrives at the following quantum version of Huygens' principle.

 \begin{theorem} Consider a theory of massless particles as described above and let $\As^{\In / \Out} (\Os)$ be the algebras generated by massless asymptotic fields $A^{\In / \Out}$ with $A \in \As(\Os)$.
 Then